railsbridge/docs/README.md

   * usually contains `console` and `result` notes
   * kind of like a step, but doesn't increment the number count

+`tip "name"`

+  * called out in a blue box
+  * the name is *not* markdown, but is a bold title for the tip box
+  * content should be inside a nested block

 ## notes

 notes do not support nested blocks